aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getWidth() {#getWidth--}

+<b>@deprecated.</b> Please use the 'width' property instead.
 Represents the width of the comment, in unit of pixels.

 ```javascript
 getWidth() : number;